wtfleming/wtfleming.github.io/_posts/2019-05-07-keras-cats-vs-dogs-part-1.markdown

 Found 4500 images belonging to 2 classes.
 ```

 And then increase the steps per epoch 3x so that we are training on 48,000 images instead of 16,000.
-This takes awhile as in the example i'm running on a 5 year old GPU I had laying around the house, training should be much faster if you can use more recent hardware or rent time on a GPU in the cloud.
+This takes awhile as in the example I'm running on a 5 year old GPU I had laying around the house, training should be much faster if you can use more recent hardware or rent time on a GPU in the cloud.

 ```python
 history = model.fit_generator(